philc/book-notes/how to travel - school of life.md

     haunting melancholy or sheer difference from our homelands exert a capacity to salve the wounded parts of us."
-  * "One of the most effective ways of achieving a feeling of distance from follies, vanity and sinfulness is to introduce something very large --like the experience of a month-long journey across a desert or a mountain range -- between our past and our desired future."
+  * "One of the most effective ways of achieving a feeling of distance from follies, vanity and sinfulness is to introduce something very large -- like the experience of a month-long journey across a desert or a mountain range -- between our past and our desired future."
   * "We need to relearn how to use travel as a way of being existentially healed, rather than merely entertained or tanned."
   * For pilgrimages, the eight-month walk across Europe to complete the pilgrimage was part of the point.
 The walk was penance and made the act big.
 * How to come home (chap 26)
-  * At an airport, travelers starting their journey that place, vs. those who are returning home to it:
+  * At an airport, there are travelers returning home to the place, and also travelers starting their journey there
     * "Once they have crossed customs, they will have before them the same monuments, museums, landscapes and foods."
   * "Why do we accord such privileges to foreign places, and such ready disdain to our own lands?